joongyang/Measurement-of-Income-Inequality/NegativeIncome.md

 Some studies attempt to adjust the indexes.
 Chen, Tsaur, and Rhai (1982) renormalize and reformulate the Gini coefficient for the distribution with some negative incomes.
 Berrebi and Silber (1985) correct and extend Chen, Tsaur, and Rhai (1982).
 Raffinetti, Siletti, and Vernizzi (2017) reformulate the Gini-based inequality measures in the presence of negative income values.

-# Scale of income
+## Scale of income

 Income can take negative values.
-This implies that income is not ratio scale.
+This implies that income is not a ratio scale.
+Income is an interval scale.
+Therefore, any index involving income share $y_i / S_y$ is theoretically incorrect.
+Any index involving division by $\mu_y$ is theoretically incorrect as well.

+## Positive total income assumption

+The non-negative income assumption does not represent reality since negative incomes are observed in reality.
+We need a realistic assumption about income that allows negative values.
+We thus assume that the total income $S_y$ is positive.

 ## References